moynagar/MB-Docs/android/android_installation.md

 - Go into _Settings_ => _About phone_[^1] => _Software Information_.
 - Scroll down to _Build number_ and tap until a notice appears informing that developer options have been enabled.
-- Go back to the main settings menu, where a new option called _Developer options_.
+- Go back to the main settings menu, where a new option called _Developer options_ ahould have appeared.
-- Go into _Developer options_, scroll down to _USB debugging_ and switch it on.
+- Go into _Developer options_, scroll down to _USB debugging_ and enable it.
-- On your computer, open the installer, either [standalone](https://installer.mbsmart.net/MB_Installer.exe) or through TAG Hub and connect the device into the computer via USB.
+- On the computer, open the installer, either [standalone](https://installer.mbsmart.net/MB_Installer.exe) or through TAG Hub and connect the device via USB.
 - Accept the connection on the device, the installer should then go through several screens and then complete, showing a green screen[^2].
-- On the device, the application should have installed and started on it's own, accept the terms and conditions.
+- On the device, the application should have installed and started on it's own, accept the terms and conditions to continue.
-- Continue to account creation, filling in the user's details, the office linkcode, and a pin which will be used to request support.
+- Continue to account creation, fill in the user's details, the office linkcode, and a pin which will be used for support requests.
 - Once account creation is done, you will be prompted to give permissions to the MB Smart app.
 - A payment screen will be presented, after which you will proceed to configure the device on the portal, optionally.